cx26/formation-analysis/README.md

     - demonstration of how to simulate full cell curve from half cell data  ([halfcell_fitting_updated_2024_cleaned.ipynb](notebooks/halfcell_fitting_updated_2024_cleaned.ipynb))
     - prepare the half cell data for differential voltage analysis([PE_NE_curve_prep.ipynb](notebooks/PE_NE_curve_prep.ipynb))

+- **Additional notes**:

-**Additional notes**: Please update the file path to run the code.
+    - Please update the file path to run the code.
 The cycle summary extraction code is written based on the cycling data processed by TRI BEEP.
+    - If you want to load in the structrued BEEP data and perform data analysis on your own, then you will need to use the auto_load_processed function
+    ```python
+        from beep.structure.cli import auto_load_processed
+        sturcture = auto_load_processed(os.path.join(file_path, file))